hucklesberries/PumpHouseBoss/README.md

 ## Automations
-Several automations are included to streamline the development process.
-These automations can be exercised as make targets or run directly from the project 'scripts' directory.
+The following automation scripts are included to streamline development.
+These can be run directly from the `scripts/` directory or integrated into your workflow:
-1. sanitize.sh        - performs standards conformance validation on a project file [TBD]
-2. regression-test.sh - performs build and basic regression testing across all makefile targets
-3. pre-check-in.sh    - perfomes pre-checkin process per project standards [TBD]
-4. check-in.sh        - perfomes checkin process per project standards [TBD]
-5. post-check-in.sh   - perfomes checkin process per project standards [TBD]
+- `pco-header.py`      – Validates file headers for standards conformance
+- `pco-version.py`     – Checks and manages project version consistency
+- `pco_common.py`      – Python module with shared utilities for PCO scripts
+- `pre-commit.py`      – Runs pre-commit checks for code and documentation
+- `regression-test.py` – Automates regression testing for the project
+- `safe_rm.sh`         – Safely removes files and directories (used by Makefile)

+Refer to each script for usage details and integration points.
+Most build, test, and clean operations are managed via Makefile targets.

-## FAQ / Common Issues
+## FAQ and Common Issues

 **Q: Build fails due to missing secrets or configuration files.**
 > Ensure you have copied the secrets template (`common/secrets.template.yaml`) to `common/secrets.yaml` and the configuration template (`configuration/template.mk`) to `configuration/config.mk`, then edited them for your environment.